greatscottgadgets/luna/README.md

 This project is broken down into several directories:

 * `luna` -- the primary LUNA python toolkit; generates gateware and provides USB functionality
-  * `luna/apollo`   -- host-python submodule for communicating via the Debug Controller
-  * `luna/commands` -- utilities for working with LUNA boards; including for using the debug controller to load FPGA gateware
   * `luna/gateware` -- the core gateware components for LUNA; and utilities for stitching them together
 * `examples` -- simple LUNA-related examples; mostly gateware-targeted, currently
 * `docs` -- sources for the LUNA Sphinx documentation.